 - to be practical – by offering a Land Value Tax, we have a Mansion Tax to fall back on.

 I accept that we have made some progress with, for example, a rise in Stamp Duty.
 Stephen Williams MP, chairman of the Liberal Democrat backbench committee for Treasury matters, has also been calling for the implementation of a full Mansion Tax.
 Yet during the Chancellor’s Autumn Statement, George Osborne said he “won’t introduce a new tax on property.”
 The stumbling block has not been our ability to voice our concerns over the issue (there is even a campaign, which you can join here) but of our lack of overall vision for how our tax policy joins up.
 If we had started negotiations with what we really wanted, then we would always have a poker hand left to play.

 A Land Value Tax offers our party a more coherent approach to our taxation policy, as well as an area where we can join with the Labour Party.
 Those in the Labour Party are already contemplating the tax and it could very well be a key plank of any Coalition talks with the centre-left.
 Of course, the Labour Party had 13 years to implement such a reform so we must be cautious.
 Nevertheless, I welcome this opportunity.
 In a time of austerity and when our campaigners will be met with questions of ‘what have we done for the poor?’, a Land Value Tax would be a credible answer, for it offers both tax fairness and social justice.

 But we must go even further than proposals for a Mansion Tax in any future coalition negotiations and commit ourselves to a Land Value Tax.

-* Alex Smethurst is a Parliamentary Assistant and Treasurer of City of Bristol Liberal Democrats (written in a personal capacity).
+* Alex Smethurst is a Parliamentary Assistant and candidate for Redland ward in Bristol in the local elections in May (written in a personal capacity).